The Spectrality of Infinite Convolutions in $\mathbb{R}^d$: Introduction

 \begin{theorem} In $\R^d$, suppose that $\{(R_n, B_n)\}_{n=1}^\f \subseteq \mcal{D}_d$ is a sequence of admissible pairs.
-If there exists an admissible pair $(R,B)$ that occurs infinitely times in the sequence $\{(R_n,B_n)\}_{n=1}^\f$, and moreover, all diagonal elements of $R$ are greater than or equal to $d+1$, then the infinite convolution $\mu$ defined in \eqref{infinite-convolution} is a spectral measure with a spectrum in $\Z^d$. \end{theorem}
+If there exists an admissible pair $(R,B)$ that occurs infinitely times in the sequence $\{(R_n,B_n)\}_{n=1}^\f$, and moreover, all diagonal elements of $R$ are greater than or equal to $d+1$, then the infinite convolution $\mu$ defined in \eqref{infinite-convolution} is a spectral measure with a spectrum in $\Z^d$. \end{theorem} \begin{remark} The value $d+1$ is a necessarily technical condition appearing in Theorem \ref{key-theorem}. \end{remark}

 In particular, if $\{(R_n,B_n)\}_{n=1}^\f \subseteq \mcal{D}_d$ is chosen from a finite set of admissible pairs, then the spectrality of infinite convolutions follows directly (also see Theorem \ref{theorem-Rd-2-2}). \begin{theorem} In $\R^d$, given a sequence of admissible pairs $\{(R_n, B_n)\}_{n=1}^\f \subseteq \mcal{D}_d$, if